Skip to main content

 Honors

 Learn techniques from famous speakers throughout history while learning what it takes to make a great speech.
 Develop skills that will serve you well throughout your career and personal life.
 Bring your speeches to life by learning about body language, vocal, and other techniques.
-Learn about logic and reason while gaining the confidence to help create and deliver great presentations and speeches.

 Duration